mbilalzafar/fair-classification/README.md

 w = ut.train_model(x_train, y_train, x_control_train, loss_function, apply_fairness_constraints, apply_accuracy_constraint, sep_constraint, sensitive_attrs, sensitive_attrs_to_cov_thresh, gamma)
 ```

-The function resides in file "fair_classification/utils.py".
+The function resides in file "fair_classification/utils.py". **Documentation about the type/format of the variables can be found at the beginning of the function**.

 Setting all the constraint values to 0 will train an unconstrained (original) logistic regression classifier.
-You can choose the constraint values selectively depending on which fairness formulation you want to use (examples above).
+You can choose the constraint values selectively depending on which fairness formulation you want to use (examples for each case provided in the demo above).
 The function will return the weight vector learned by the classifier.
 You can use numpy.dot(w,x) to get the class probability of any data point.
 Using numpy.sign(numpy.dot(w,x)) will give the class label.

 For using k-fold cross validation, call the function "ut.compute_cross_validation_error(...)".
 This function will automatically split the data into k (specified by user) train/test folds and return the accuracy and fairness numbers.